paulwizviz/learn-k8s/docs/minikube.md

 # Using minikube and kubectl

-This is a an implementation using minikube based on this example [https://minikube.sigs.k8s.io/docs/start/](https://minikube.sigs.k8s.io/docs/start/)
+This is an implementation using minikube based on this example [https://minikube.sigs.k8s.io/docs/start/](https://minikube.sigs.k8s.io/docs/start/)

 ## Minikube operations